AstralGnome/Personal-Portfolio/README.md

 ##Description

-I have developed a personal portfolio page meant to highlight my skills as a web developer.
-It is a responsive page that uses links, images, and text to highlight my growing abilities.
+I have developed a responsive personal portfolio page that uses links, images, and text to showcase my growing web development abilities.

 ##Usage

-When you click on the links they will anchor to their corresponding locations on the webpage.
-Also, when you decrease the size of the window all of the elements should be obvserved to respond dynamically and smoothly.
+When you click on the links in the nav-bar they will anchor to their corresponding locations on the webpage.
+Also, when you decrease the size of the window all of the elements should be obvserved to respond dynamically and smoothly while maintaining a consistent aesthetic.

 ![Port Site](https://github.com/AstralGnome/Personal-Portfolio/blob/main/assets/images/ScreenshotHybrid.jpg?raw=true)